johnjinto/johnjinto/README.md

 - 👋 Hi, I’m @johnjinto
-- 👀 I’m interested in Web development and iOT
+- 👀 I’m interested in Web development and ioT
 - 👷🏼‍♂️ I am an Instrumentation Engineer with 13 years of Oil and Gas industry experience
 - 🌱 I’m currently learning JS
 - 📫 Please reach me on johnjinto2012@gmail.com